AndreGleichner/UniversalModuleHost/README.md

 ### Communication

-Alternatives like named pipes are easily attacked, e.g. by guessing the name and Mallory creating such pipe befor our processes do.
+Alternatives like named pipes are easily attacked, e.g. by guessing the name and Mallory creating such pipe before our processes do.
 This can only be mitigated with the help of a npfs filter driver protecting certain names.
 Even worse in case of multiple processes attaching to the same named pipe communication can not just be blocked but also changed.

 In former times anonymous pipes were implemented with normal named pipes.
 Today (Win7+ see [CreatePipeAnonymousPair7](https://stackoverflow.com/questions/60645/overlapped-i-o-on-anonymous-pipe)) they are named pipes w/o a name.
 So there's no usermode way to intercept or block anonymous pipes, at least none I may imagine ;)